Welcome to the Ferrarezi Lab!

 This webpage shares miscellaneous information about my research and education program on Controlled Environment Agriculture (CEA) Crop Physiology and Production at the University of Georgia.

-I do research on crop physiology (plant growth and development) and production factors (precision irrigation, plant nutrition, lighting, substrates, biopharmaceuticals, biostimulants, and cropping systems) for indoor soilless cultivation in greenhouse and indoor or vertical farms.
+I do research on crop physiology (plant growth and development) and production factors (precision irrigation, plant nutrition, lighting, substrates, biopharmaceuticals, biostimulants, and cropping systems) for indoor soilless cultivation in greenhouses and indoor or vertical farms.
 My group focuses on horticultural specialty crops, including edible, medicinal, and ornamental plants in greenhouses and vertical farms/plant factories.
 My program investigates plant responses to different production factors and develops methodologies to maximize plant growth rate, development, morphology, and physiology and improve crop yield, quality, and profitability of horticultural crops in indoor systems.

 I hope you found our website interesting.
 I would be very happy to answer any questions about CEA Crop Physiology and Production.
 Just follow me on the social media channels below.